JorgeRicoVivas/simple_detailed_error/README.md

 ```

 <br>

-<h3>Creating error values and displaying them</h3>
+### Creating error values and displaying them

 Perfect!
 With this, our enum representing our errors now can use functions like
-SimpleErrorDetail::to_parsing_error, which turns our variant into a struct of SimpleError
+[SimpleErrorDetail::to_parsing_error], which turns our variant into a struct of [SimpleError]
 containing said variant and using is as a representation of an error whose explanation and
-solutions are those said when we implemented SimpleErrorDetail::explain_error.
+solutions are those said when we implemented [SimpleErrorDetail::explain_error].

-The SimpleError struct is one that holds information about an error, such as why it happened,
+The [SimpleError] struct is one that holds information about an error, such as why it happened,
-how to solve it, or where it happened, it can also hold other SimpleErrors inside, this
+how to solve it, or where it happened, it can also hold other [SimpleError]s inside, this
 represents an error being caused by another error, or even by multiple errors, for example, we
-can add an error using SimpleError::add_cause or SimpleError::with_cause.
+can add an error using [SimpleError::add_cause] or [SimpleError::with_cause].

 For now, we are going to create a variant of `CompilationError::RootCompilationError` which will
 hold our errors, and then we are going to stack it with the missing variable and the missing